01 Jan Yamaha Arius Digital Pianos | REVIEW | 6 models | Lower Prices

 Beyond the improved speaker system power is the upgraded key action called GH3 with heavier weighted keys, a quieter key movement, 3 electronic key sensors per key instead of the 2 key sensors per key in the models below this one, and the addition of proprietary synthetic ivory & ebony feel key tops.
 Decades ago in real acoustic pianos, those keys were made with real ivory & ebony placed on the key tops to give those surfaces those organic materials to help absorb sweat from the fingers along with have a natural grain or texture on those keys offering a better grip on the keys for the fingers.
 The YDP164 keys now offer a similar playing experience with this synthetic material.

-The digital functions and features of this model is identical to the lower priced YDP144 and YDPS34 including the 10 instrument sounds, MIDI recording, and connectivity including interfacing with the Smart Pianist app.
+The digital functions and features of this model is identical to the lower priced YDP-144 and YDP-S34 including the 10 instrument sounds, MIDI recording, and connectivity including interfacing with the Smart Pianist app.
 Just like the YDPS34, this model comes in the compact contemporary cabinet available in either matte black or matte white with folding key cover, built-in music rest, and chrome plated triple pedal unit.
 A bench is not included so you would need to get your own bench.
-This model is relatively new and should out on the market throughout 2021 and beyond.
+This model is relatively new and should out on the market throughout 2021.

 – Yamaha Arius YDP-164 | $1499 internet price | This model is like the YDP-144 compared to the YDP-S34 which means that the YDP-164 is the traditional cabinet version of the YDPS54.
 The YDP164 has the same key action, same 40 watt audio power, same speakers, same digital features and user interface including being able to connect with the Smart Pianist app except that the cabinet in this model has the more traditional piano design and available in matte black or matte rosewood whereas the YDPS54 has the contemporary cabinet and available in matte black or matte white.

-The YDP164 has the brass plated pedals, sliding key cover and full size traditional music rack with built-in music holder clips.
-The YDP164 also comes with a matching bench.
-So if you like what the YDPS54 has to offer but you prefer the appearance of the YDP164, then it’s just another $150 more to get it which makes it a good value.
-The YDP164 is a relatively new model so should be available through 2021 and beyond.
+The YDP-164 has the brass plated pedals, sliding key cover and full size traditional music rack with built-in music holder clips.
+The YDP-164 also comes with a matching bench.
+So if you like what the YDP-S54 has to offer but you prefer the appearance of the YDP164, then it’s just another $150 more to get it which makes it a good value.
+The YDP-164has not been out that long model so should be available through 2021 and beyond.

 There are even more functions and features on this model that I have not mentioned but those things are relatively minor and secondary but can be useful for the right person playing the right kind of music to take advantage of those functions.
-Overall the YDP184 is a very nice piano although the GH3 key action on this model as well as the YDP164/YDPS54 can be a bit heavy for some people because it does require more force to press down the keys than some people might like.
+Overall the YDP-184 is a very nice piano although the GH3 key action on this model as well as the YDP164/YDPS54 can be a bit heavy for some people because it does require more force to press down the keys than some people might like.
 The only obvious downside to this newer model is that it’s only available in the dark rosewood and not matte black or white.
-So if you want or need a different color than matte rosewood then this would not be the piano for you and instead you will want to look at the next model up in the Yamaha Clavinova line called CLP635 which is available in multiple cabinet colors and finished.
-This one has all the features and functions of the YDP184 plus many more things you can do with it and the addition of a beautiful Bosendorfer grand piano sound setting not available in the Arius pianos.
+So if you want or need a different color than matte rosewood then this would not be the piano for you and instead you may want to look at the Yamaha Clavinova line and their lowest priced models called CLP-725 at $1999 and the CLP-635 which is available in multiple cabinet colors and finished.
+The CLP-735 one has some of the features and functions of the YDP184 but with a better, less heavy key action plus many more things you can do with it.
+It also has the addition of a beautiful Bosendorfer grand piano sound setting not available in the Arius pianos.

 When it comes to new digital pianos around and under $2000, the Yamaha Arius series is a good competitor but in my professional opinion the Arius models under $2000 have a long way to go with regard to key action and internal speaker system and lack some of the “bells & whistles” their competition has going for them.
 I would like to see some improvements but overall they are solid digital pianos and worth your consideration.